Is a pool fence required in your state? Check your local laws before getting quotes. Check State Requirements →

 Why Location Affects Cost

 Labor costs can vary 15–25% depending on where you live.
 Major metro areas like Los Angeles, New York, and Miami typically run higher than rural or suburban markets.
 Material costs are generally consistent nationwide, but shipping can add cost in remote areas.
+Check your state's requirements — local rules may affect what type of fence you can install.

 What's Not Included